ACFR-RPG/dynamic_slam_coordinates/README.md

 ## Configuration and Graph files

 As explained in the paper we evalulate this on sequences from the KITTI dataset.
-The input data used for these experiments can be found at [TODO]().
+The input data used for these experiments can be found on [google drive](https://drive.google.com/drive/folders/11ZNYnf8G4Zz79aUptc4lKMnIz_6RMQye?usp=sharing).
 Each sequence is then processed using the front-end described in:

 * <b>VDO-SLAM: A Visual Dynamic Object-aware SLAM System</b> <br>
 Jun Zhang\*, Mina Henein\*, Robert Mahony and Viorela Ila.